oracle/python-oracledb/doc/src/user_guide/lob_data.rst

 ************************

 Oracle Database uses :ref:`LOB objects <lobobj>` to store large data such as text, images, videos, and other multimedia formats.
-The maximum size of a LOB is limited to the size of the tablespace storing it.
+The maximum size of a LOB (large object) is limited to the size of the tablespace storing it.

-There are four types of LOB (large object):
+There are `four types of LOBs <https://www.oracle.com/pls/topic/lookup?ctx= dblatest&id=GUID-0A692C1B-1C95-4121-8F95-25BE465B87F6>`__:

     * BLOB - Binary Large Object, used for storing binary data. python-oracledb uses the type :attr:`oracledb.DB_TYPE_BLOB`.